verdaux/BookNotes/Impressors 5.md

 - [ ] He's a man marked for sorrow.
 - [ ] The past beats inside me like a second heart
 - [ ] Abhimaani ko sammaan, lobhi ko jalpaan.
+- [ ] There are people who would split the ocean into half.
+Why would you settle for less?